-Area IV History, Social and Behavioral Sciences 12 Semester Hours include 12 semester hours with at least a 3 semester hours course in history and at least 6 semester hours from among other disciplines in the social and behavioral sciences.
+Area IV History, Social and Behavioral Sciences 12 Semester Hours

+Study in history and the social and behavioral sciences deals primarily with the study of human behavior, social and political structures, and economics.
+Requirements include 12 semester hours with at least a 3 semester hours course in history and at least 6 semester hours from among other disciplines in the social and behavioral sciences.
 Disciplines include, but are not limited to, anthropology, economics, geography, political science, psychology, and sociology.